Jean-Baptiste-Lasselle/meteor-mljml-editor/README.md

 This repo provides you with a recipe to provision a meteorized version of https://github.com/Jean-Baptiste-Lasselle/provision-mjml-server, that is a Web browser MJML editor, served a an SPA, in a `MeteorJS` context.

+A word for the English speaking reader : THe work on this repo is in progress (March 20 2019), and is based on https://github.com/Jean-Baptiste-Lasselle/meteor-lessons , which is why you will find rrefrences to the later, in here.

 # Objet de ce repo (purpose)

 This repo brings you a provisioning recipe, for a container embedding a [Meteor Framework](https://www.meteor.com/) runtime.